When facing a criminal charge, duress is a defense in which

-- a person made an immediate threat of death or serious bodily injury against the defendant,
+- a person made an immediate threat of death or serious bodily injury against you,

-- the accused had a reasonable fear that the person, or some third party, would carry out the threat, and
+- you had a reasonable fear that the person, or some third party, would carry out the threat, and

-- the accused had no reasonable way out to avoid the threatened harm but for committing the unlawful act.1
+- you had no reasonable way out to avoid the threatened harm but for committing the unlawful act.1

 Note that duress is not available as a defense for every criminal offense charged.
 For example, most states do not allow it to challenge a murder charge.
-Moreover, it is typically not available where an accused was somehow responsible for placing him or herself in a dangerous situation.
+Moreover, it is typically not available where you were somehow responsible for placing yourself in a dangerous situation.

 Note, too, that there are two defenses to criminal charges related to duress.
 These are:

 Our California criminal defense attorneys will explain the following in this article:

 - 1. What is the legal defense of duress?

-- 2. Are there limitations with the defense?
+- 2. Are there limitations to the defense?

 - 3. Is the defense available in civil cases?